HEART: Emotionally-Driven Test-Time Scaling of Language Models: Experiment Configurations

 \paragraph{Model Parameters.} For Gemini 2.5 Flash and Gemini 2.5 Pro we have applied nucleus sampling with the top-p value of 0.2 so that the model considers only the most probable words whose combined probability reaches or exceeds a threshold of 20\% to obtain a more focused and deterministic output.
-We set a temperature of 0.7 for a balance of creativity and coherence in the output, while also obtain diversity in the output. \paragraph{Model Versions.} Deepseek-R1 0528 (Vertex AI) \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, GPT-5 nano \footnote{\href{https://platform.openai.com/docs/models/gpt-5-nano}{GPT 5 Nano Documentation}} (gpt-5-nano-2025-08-07), Gemini 2.5 Flash\footnote{\href{https://storage.googleapis.com/deepmind-media/Model-Cards/Gemini-2-5-Flash-Model-Card.pdf}{Gemini 2.5 Flash Model Card}}, Gemini 2.5 Pro\footnote{ \href{https://storage.googleapis.com/model-cards/documents/gemini-2.5-pro.pdf}{Gemini 2.5 Pro Model Card}} (2025-06-17).
+We set a temperature of 0.7 (unless otherwise specified) for a balance of creativity and coherence in the output, while also obtain diversity in the output, for the Gemini 2.5 model family.
+The Gemini 3 Family used a temperature of 1.0 per the recommendation outlined in their documentation.
+GPT-5 nano was set at a temperature of 1.0 with the default thinking effort.
+Claude-4-Sonnet was set at a temperature of 1.0.
+Deepseek Reasoner and Deepseek Chat were both set with temperatures of 0.7.